owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 This vector-based system will identify the most suitable "neighbor".
 It remains to be seen which algorithms they employ.
 Do all vector bases yield the same result?
 This is a fascinating aspect that I believe warrants further exploration in my role as a consultant.

-**Fourth lesson**: don't over-engineer or over-complicate your stack, focus on your problem and use the expertise of specialists
+**Lesson Four**: Avoid over-engineering or complicating your tech stack, specially in the genesis/POC phase.
+Instead, concentrate on addressing your specific problem.
+Seek the expertise of specialists when necessary for scaling (when entering [stage II](https://learnwardleymapping.com/landscape/) of evolution: crafting).

 ### Let's prompt

+The final step involves constructing a prompt using the extracted information, which will then be sent to the LLM.
+In my specific scenario, this involves making a call to the OpenAI API.

+Below is the basic structure of the prompt that is hard-coded into the program.
+The `%v` placeholder will be substituted with the appropriate segment of text and the corresponding question:

 ```text
 Use the below information to answer the subsequent question.